Chart Color Schemes

 The educational profile of McCracken exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 17.7%, significantly lower than Australia's average of 30.4%.
-This difference presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.8%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.7%).
-Vocational credentials are prevalent, with 36.7% of residents aged 15 and above holding them - advanced diplomas make up 11.4% while certificates account for 25.3%.
+The area has university qualification rates of 17.7%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, at 11.8%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.7%).
+Trade and technical skills are prominent, with 36.7% of residents aged 15+ holding vocational credentials - advanced diplomas (11.4%) and certificates (25.3%).

-School and university attendance covers 17.9% of the community, including 7.9% in primary education, 4.9% in secondary education, and 2.3% pursuing tertiary education.
+School and university attendance encompasses 17.9% of the community, including 7.9% in primary education, 4.9% in secondary education, and 2.3% pursuing tertiary education.

 Frequently Asked Questions - Education